 Description

-EXTERIOR: it comprises a peristyle rotunda with a triple-stepped base supporting eight unfluted Roman Doric columns carrying a plain entablature with a dentilled cornice.
-Two leaded steps lead into a half-round dome surmounted by a statue of Ceres, the Roman goddess of corn and agriculture, depicted holding a cornucopia (horn of plenty) in her left hand and a sheaf of corn in her right hand.
+This circular structure is made of timber that is rendered and painted to resemble limestone, featuring a lead roof and a stone base.
+The exterior consists of a peristyle rotunda with a triple-stepped base that supports eight unfluted Roman Doric columns.
+These columns carry a plain entablature with a dentilled cornice.
+Two leaded steps lead into a half-round dome, which is topped by a statue of Ceres, the Roman goddess of corn and agriculture.
+She is depicted holding a cornucopia in her left hand and a sheaf of corn in her right hand.

-INTERIOR: the interior has a stone-flagged floor beneath a dished plaster ceiling.
+Inside, the Market Cross has a stone-flagged floor beneath a dished plaster ceiling.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.